 \subsection{Question Answering}

 We report the main results of our experiments on XQuAD and MLQA in Table~\ref{tab:main_res}.
-The scores correspond to the average over all the different possible combination of languages (de-de, de-ar, etc.).
+The scores correspond to the average over all the different possible combination of languages (\emph{de-de}, \emph{de-ar}, etc.).

-\paragraph{English as Pivot} Using English as pivot does not lead to good results.
-This may be due to the evaluation metrics based on $n$-grams similarity.
+\paragraph{English as Pivot} Using English as a pivot does not lead to good results.
+This may be due to the evaluation metrics, which are based on $n$-grams similarity.
 For extractive QA, F1 and EM metrics measure the overlap between the predicted answer and the ground truth.
 Therefore, meaningful answers worded differently are penalized, a situation that is likely to occur because of the back-translation mechanism.
-Therefore, automatic evaluation is challenging for this setup, and suffer from similar difficulties than in text generation \cite{sulem2018bleu}.
-As an additional downside, it requires multiple translations \emph{at inference time}.
-For these reasons, we decided to not explore further this approach.
+This makes automatic evaluation challenging for this setup, as metrics suffer from similar difficulties as those observed for text generation \cite{sulem2018bleu}.
+As an additional downside, this model requires multiple translations \emph{at inference time}.
+For these reasons, we decided not to explore this approach further.

-\paragraph{Synthetic without translation (+synth)} Compared to the MiniLM baseline, we observe a small increase in term of performance for MiniLM\textsubscript{+synth} (the Exact Match increases from 29.5 to 33.1 on XQuAD and from 26.0 to 27.5 on MLQA).
+\paragraph{Synthetic without translation (+synth)} Compared to the MiniLM baseline, we observe a small performance increase for MiniLM\textsubscript{+synth} (Exact Match increases from 29.5 to 33.1 on XQuAD and from 26.0 to 27.5 on MLQA).

 During the self-supervised pre-training stage, the model was exposed to multilingual inputs.
-Yet, for a given input, the target language was always consistent.
-Hence, the model was never exposed to different languages across the same input text.
-The synthetic inputs are composed of questions mostly in English (see examples in Table~\ref{tab:examples_generated_questions}) while the contexts can be in any languages.
+Yet, for a given input, the target language was always consistent, preventing the model to be exposed to such a cross-lingual scenario.
+The synthetic inputs are composed of questions in English (see examples in Table~\ref{tab:examples_generated_questions}) while the contexts can be in any languages.
 Therefore, the QA model is exposed for the first time to a cross-lingual scenario.
 We hypothesise that such a cross-lingual ability is not innate for a default multilingual model: exposing a model to this scenario allows to develop this ability and contributes to improve its performance.